toptensoftware/moe-js/readme.md

 {TheTitle}
 ```

-But you could also just do this to strip the extra whitespace:
+alternatively your could include spaces to separate the braces and then use `~` to strip it out:

 ```html
 { {{~model.title~}} }